U.S. eyes flurry of new taxes on Amazon, Facebook and Google, trying to force tech to pay its ‘fair share’

 “They think they’re going to hit these big out-of-state companies, and I think they’re swinging and missing and hitting their own constituents,” Mayer said.

-Amazon, Facebook and Google, which belong to trade groups that have joined the Maryland coalition, declined on Thursday to say if they would raise their prices and pass them onto consumers if Maryland lawmakers adopt the tax.
+Amazon, Facebook and Google, which belong to trade groups that have joined the Maryland coalition, declined on Thursday to say whether they would raise their prices and pass them onto consumers once Maryland lawmakers adopted the tax.
 But their advocates’ lobbying efforts appear to indicate higher prices are on the horizon.

 “It is going to be a cost that needs to be passed down the value chain,” said Chris Gilrein, the executive director for Massachusetts and the Northeast at TechNet, a lobbying group that represents the three companies.